Customer Service and Guidance

 - The water in the area is usually drinkable, but the quality of the water has not been tested.
 You can obtain tap water from the visitor centre.

-- The main principle is that hikers take their own litter away with them.
+The main principle is that hikers take their own litter away with them.
 Hossa National Park adheres to the principles of litter-free hiking.
+Biodegradable waste should be placed in a dry toilet or composter, and small amounts of clean paper and cardboard can be used as kindling in a campfire.

 - There are recycling points at the visitor centre's parking area and at the Jatkonjärvi camping site.